DEFRA/sroc-service-team/releasing/cha/schedule.md

 ## Send email

 Create an email with approximately the following format and send to the client team delivery managers and product owners (check with the team who they are as we don't want to include their emails in a public document).
-In `CC` add the members of the CM team.
+In `CC` add all members of the CM team.

 ```text
 Subject: Charging Module API - Release v0.14.1 to production